Today, how many people buy a computer based on the number of transistors?

 History is repeating itself once again, now for quantum computing.

 This blog is our attempt to cut through the chaos, provide a realistic roadmap for achieving broad quantum advantage, and address the shortcomings of Quantum Volume by introducing a new benchmark that we call Algorithmic Qubits.
-We also introduce an Algorithmic Qubit Calculator to help you compare systems.
+We also introduce an Algorithmic Qubit Estimator to help you compare systems.

 The computational power of a quantum computer can be limited by many factors: qubit lifetime and coherence time (T1 and T2), average 2 qubit gate fidelity, number of qubits, and many other things.
 IBM introduced Quantum Volume (QV) as a benchmark to take into account some of these aspects of early quantum computers.
 Unlike classical computer benchmarks which determine speed of the computer, this benchmark tried to determine how big a program (circuit) could be run on a quantum computer.
 The usefulness of the quantum, per se.